 Born February 19, 1879 in England, Arnott Woodroofe had a long and distinguished architectural career in Washington State that spanned both sides of the state and a 50 year time period.
 While his formal architectural education is unknown, reports indicate that Woodroofe was a member of the Royal Institute of British Architects, came to the United States via Canada around 1898.

 In 1913 Constable left the firm and took a job with the Beezer Brothers in Seattle.
 By 1916 Woodroofe had taken on new partners, Jack DeForest Griffin and Irwyn Hill.
-However, after just two short years he left the firm and moved to Spokane.
+However, after just three short years he left the firm and moved to Spokane in 1919.

 Little is known of Woodroofe's projects in Spokane, but he continued to practice until the mid 1950s.
 Known projects include the LeMaster House (1940) and the Loma Vista Baptist Church (1955) in Spokane; a brick and terra cotta Farmers State Bank in Coulee City; and several residences in Valleyford.
 Polk directories indicate Woodroofe moved to Walla Walla for a short time (1929-30), but returned to Spokane after a couple of short years.
 His only know project in the city is the First Congregational Church (1931).